kubernetes-sigs/kustomize/examples/transformerconfigs/README.md

 ## Name reference transformer

 Name reference transformer's configuration is different from all other transformers.
 It contains a list of `nameReferences`, which represent all of the possible fields that a type could be used as a reference in other types of resources.
 A `nameReference` contains a type such as ConfigMap as well as a list of `fieldSpecs` where ConfigMap is referenced in other resources.
-Here is an example.
+Here is an example:

 ```yaml
 kind: ConfigMap